CyberMiles/tim-research/information_purchasing/information_purchasing.md

 # Assumptions

+The following are items which in general I believe to be true but am not 100% sure about.
+I can just go and test these in the commandline (and probably will soon).
+If anyone has a quick answer, please feel free to do a PR.

 1) The umbral.encrypt function returns the same ciphertext and capsule if performed by the same user using the same plaintext and public key?

 2) A user gets a unique capsule and a unique ciphertext if they re-run the encrypt function with unique/new data?
 Or does the user get a unique ciphertext but an exact duplicate of their capsule if they re-run the encrypt function again and again with unique/new data (the new data being the only variable)?